dmitryk0z/React.js/README.md

-## Welcome to My React Repository!
+## Welcome to My React.js Repository!

-Here you will find my React projects (completed or in progress).
+Here you will find my React.js projects (completed or in progress).